atocchi/wikitest/README.md

         ...
     ]
 ```
 `articleName` will be a string value that is the name of the article
 `view` is an int value that is the total view for the week/month
 `most` is an int value that is the highest day of views for a given week/month
 `date` is a date formatted string that indicates the day for a given article that had the highest views

+TEST

+testing uses `tap` and is built into `npm`
+simply run `npm test` in the root dir